MolBIFFM/diana/README.md

     }
 ]
 ```
 The function used to derive a combined edge confidence score from scores in IntAct, MINT and STRING.
 For lack of corresponding score, 1.0 is used for all interactions from BioGRID, CORUM and Reactome.
 The combined score is reflected by edge transparency.
 By default any edge receives a score of 1.0.
 Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`, the number of queried databases supporting the interaction.
 Further, `"BioGRID"`, `"CORUM"`, `"IntAct"`, `"MINT"`, `"Reactome"`, and `"STRING"` refer to the score in the particular database.

 ---

-The specification of CORUM, Gene Ontology and Reactome enrichment analysis of the protein-protein interaction network.

-The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets.
+CORUM protein complex, Gene Ontology term and Reactome pathway enrichment of the protein-protein interaction network can be assessed.
+The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.

 ```json
 [